jeromegn/mongol/README.md

 - Simple and flexible modeling;
 - Light codebase (just enough LOC, comprehensible, etc.);
-- No schema lock-in (they're just there to ensure the right type of data gets written).
+- No schema lock-in (they're just there to ensure the right type of data gets written);
+- Prototypal inheritance.

 ## Install